 Performance MBOs can be zero.
-The multipliers in this formula ensure we award bonuses based on both Isis' performance and individual performance.
+The multipliers in this formula ensure we award bonuses based on both Ionis' performance and individual performance.
 This means an employee may not receive a Performance MBO even if he or she performed well in a year in which the Company does not meet its corporate objectives.
 Similarly, if an employee performed poorly in a year in which the Company met its corporate objectives, he or she may not receive a Performance MBO.

-For example, in 1999 no Performance MBOs for executive officers were paid due to the failures Isis faced at the time.
+For example, in 1999 we did not pay Performance MBOs to executive officers due to the failures we faced at the time.
 In 2004 our CEO's Performance MBO was 64% of the Performance MBO he received in 2003 because of disappointing clinical trial results; the Company Performance Factor was 50% that year.
-Conversely, in 2007 Isis had a seminal year and we rewarded our executive officers consistent with Isis' success.
+Conversely, in 2007 Ionis had a seminal year and we rewarded our executive officers consistent with Ionis' success.